Waleed-Chaudhry/React-Bootcamp/01-Next-Gen-JavaScript.md

-import prs from ./person.js //Will import the default export, else the function/var named prs import {person} from ./person.js //Will import the function named person, and assign it to person in the import file import {person as prs} from ./person.js //to use the function as prs in the import file
+import prs from ./person.js //Will import the default export, else the function/var named prs import {person} from ./person.js //Will import the function named person, and assign it to person in the import file import {person as prs} from ./person.js //to use the function as prs in the import file import Person from '../components/Person/Person' //to go up one level
 ```

 ### Classes